mpbsd/arch/README.md

     # passwd
     ```

-34. Create a new user with sudo privileges:
+34. Create a new user and give it sudo privileges:

     ```shell
     # useradd -m -G wheel archie